armory/docs/content/en/docs/armory-admin/aws/_index.md

 ---
 title: "Administration on AWS"
-description: Administer an Armory deployment on AWS infrastructure
+description: Administer a Spinnaker or Armory deployment on AWS infrastructure.
 ---